 This method is great not only because you can get a new tree to establish pretty quickly, but also because you can choose the best part of the tree for your bonsai.

-A lot of times you’ll find a tree that has a great movement and curves at the top and you know that this top part would be perfect for bonsai.
-With air layering you can take just that top part and grow it independently creating a beautiful bonsai.
+A lot of times you’ll find a tree that has great movement and curves at the top and you know that this top part would be perfect for bonsai.
+With air layering, you can take just that top part and grow it independently creating a beautiful bonsai.

-For this air layering tutorial we are using Brazilian Rain Tree, scientific name Pithecellobium tortum.
+For this air layering tutorial, we are using a Brazilian Rain Tree, the scientific name Pithecellobium tortum.

 Items you will need: